In home pet euthanasia near me

 - Consider keeping some of your pet’s favorite treats on hand for them to enjoy before the procedure.

-- Based on your comfort level, your veterinarian will explain as much or as little about what they’re about to do.
+- Your veterinarian will explain as much or as little about what they’re about to do, depending on your comfort level.
 Feel free to ask questions along the way.

 - Keep enough space for the veterinarian to work.